mmaster2020/fa21-cse110-lab4/expose/javascript/part2.md

     d.
 This will be 3null
 14. Comparison
     a.
-15. == compares two variables no matter the type while === compares two variables but checks the types.
+15. == compares two variables no matter the type while === compares two variables but checks the types
 16.